-You can rent a house if you have fled Ukraine and are under Temporary Protection.
-Here you will find information if you want to rent accommodation in the Netherlands yourself.
+You can rent housing if you have fled from Ukraine and are under Temporary Protection.
+Below you will find information if you want to rent accommodation yourself in the Netherlands.

 Renting a home